Hold Harmless Agreements

 Each chapter facility should be inspected annually by a certified Fire Marshal, and documentation of these inspections should be kept on file at with the chapter officers for review by the chapter’s Educational Leadership Consultant.

-Twice a year, the Lambda Chi Alpha educational leadership consultant will perform a chapter facility inspection along with a brother of the chapter.
-The ELC will provide honest feedback and a series of recommendations that must be addressed.
-Your chapter should plan to take this inspection seriously and utilize the experience and knowledge of the ELC as a way to address potential life safety concerns at your house.
+Twice a year, the Lambda Chi Alpha Chapter Support Coach will perform a chapter facility inspection along with a brother of the chapter.
+The CSC will provide honest feedback and a series of recommendations that must be addressed.
+Your chapter should plan to take this inspection seriously and utilize the experience and knowledge of the CSC as a way to address potential life safety concerns at your house.

 James R. Favor & Co.
 Life-Safety Insurance Inspection

 Through the Lambda Chi Alpha liability insurance program, each chapter house is periodically inspected by a professional inspection organization.
 These inspections address issues of life safety and overall facility maintenance.
 It is important that the chapter cooperate with those scheduling and conducting the inspection.
 Each inspection will result in a series of recommendations.
 Along with the House Corporation, university, or independent landlord, the chapter must address these recommendations as required by Lambda Chi Alpha and report to both the Office of Administration and James R. Favor & Co. on compliance efforts.